"9/11 changed my entire life. Reckoning with those changes even 20 years on is difficult." — Saagar Enjeti, September 10, 2021

 The core of a Type 7 is the fear of being trapped in pain — of being deprived, limited, stuck in suffering with no escape route.
 The response is forward motion.
 Consume.
 Experience.
 Expand.
 Reframe.
 Where other types build walls against the world, Sevens build runways out of it.

 Saagar's childhood wound maps this precisely.
 The world showed him it was dangerous before he turned ten.
-His temple needed guards.
+His temple community locked down.
 His government lied.
 People on his street went to die for those lies.
 The Seven's response to that kind of fear isn't to hide.
 It's to outrun it.
 To know more than anyone else.
 To experience more than anyone else.
 To see through every lie before it lands.

 Enneagram Rabbit Hole: Wings, Subtypes & Connecting Lines for Saagar Enjeti